MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 ![Network status](images/18956-1.png "New view of active connections")

-* __Integrated Data Usage:__ As you may have noticed in the picture above, you can now see how much data is being used by a network right from the Status page!
+* __Integrated Data Usage:__ You can now see how much data is being used by a network right from the Status page!
 If it looks like you’re using a lot of data, you can drill into the Data Usage page to create a limit for that network, which will warn you if you get close or go over your limit.
 You can also see how much data each app is using on that network.

 ![Network status](images/18956-2.png "Integrated Data Usage")

 We hope you like the changes!
 If you have any feedback about these, you can share it via the Feedback Hub under Network and Internet > Networking Experience – Look and Feel.

-## Notification settings improvements now rolling out to all of Fast (Build 18956)
+## Notification settings improvements (Build 18956)
 Thanks everyone who’s tried out our [improvements so far](https://blogs.windows.com/windowsexperience/2019/07/03/announcing-windows-10-insider-preview-build-18932/).
-We’re now starting to roll these out to all Insiders.
 To recap what you’ll see when you have the change:
 * If you hover your mouse over an incoming notification, you’ll now see a settings icon to make it easy to adjust that app’s notification settings.
 * We’ve updated the design of the per-app notification settings for visual clarity.
 * There’s now a direct link to notification settings at the top of the Action Center.